nens/lizard-docs/source/b_usermanagement.rst

 4. by creating a new account (Sign up).

 First-time users may choose any of these options.
-If your company is listed as one of the possible componies to sign in with, that is the preferred choice.
+If your company is listed as one of the possible companies to sign in with, that is the preferred choice.

 .. tip::
     Do you want to add your company to the list to centralize the user accounts